SenorAgosto/AssertLogger/README.md

     @Before
     public void init() {
-        AsertingLoggerFactory factory = (AssertingLoggerFactory) StaticLoggerBinder.getSingleton().getLoggerFactory();
+        AssertingLoggerFactory factory = (AssertingLoggerFactory) StaticLoggerBinder.getSingleton().getLoggerFactory();

-        // any message at ERROR or above (FATAL) will cause an assert. factory.setLogLevel(Level.ERROR);
+        // any message at ERROR or above
+        // will cause an assert.
+        factory.setLogLevel(Level.ERROR);
+    }

+You can also change the setting directly on the logger.

+    @Before
+    public void init() {
+        AssertingLogger logger = (AssertingLogger) LoggerFactory.getLogger(Class.class);

+        // only assert if the log is a warning or error,
+        // debug messages are ignored.
+        logger.setLogLevel(Level.WARN);
     }

 ## Adding Ignored Classes and Namespaces